-The DSL and any deputies will work with other agencies in line with Working Together to Safeguard Children.

-Our governing body and the DSL are familiar with the TWSP arrangements.
-In Telford & Wrekin schools and nurseries have been named as relevant agencies by the TWSP.
-We will engage with the TWSP as required and follow the Telford & Wrekin Threshold Guidance or the appropriate threshold guidance for where the child resides or for who is responsible for the child, to follow the local protocol for assessments.

-The governing body of this setting expect staff to work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+- 277. The DSL and any deputies will work with other agencies in line with Working Together to Safeguard Children. - 278.
+Our governing board and the DSL are familiar with the TWSP arrangements.
+In Telford & Wrekin schools and colleges have been named as relevant agencies by the TWSP.
+We will engage with the TWSP as required and follow the Telford & Wrekin Threshold Guidance or the appropriate threshold guidance for where the child resides or for who is responsible for the child, to follow the local protocol for assessments. - 279.
+The governing board of this setting expect staff to work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes us providing a coordinated offer of early help when additional needs are identified by us or another agency.
-We will never restrict access for children's social care to conduct a section 17 or section 47 assessment.
+We will never restrict access for children's social care to conduct a section 17 or section 47 assessment. - 280.
 The DSL is expected to consider the requirement for children to have an Appropriate Adult.
 Further information can be found in the Statutory guidance - PACE Code C 2019.